-Alstom – pioneering carbon capture and storage
+Alstom – pioneering CO2 capture systems

 Our strategy has been developed through our belief that these technologies are not only the most economically viable and sustainable solutions for our customers, but also because they can be retrofitted to an existing installed base.
-This is essential for meeting future emission targets.